BodenmillerGroup/ImcSegmentationPipeline/docs/index.md

 ## Image data types

-Throughout this pipeline, images in `.tiff` format are saved as unsigned 16-bit images with an intensity range of `0 - 65535`.
+Throughout this pipeline, images in TIFF format are saved as unsigned 16-bit images with an intensity range of `0 - 65535`.
 For an overview on common image data types, please refer to the [scikit-image documentation](https://scikit-image.org/docs/dev/user_guide/data_types.html).

 ## A - Pre processing

-To work with the generated imaging data, they will first be converted into `.ome.tiff`, multi-channel `.tiff` and single-channel `.tiff` formats that are compatible with most imaging software.
+To work with the generated imaging data, they will first be converted into OME-TIFF, multi-channel and single-channel TIFF formats that are compatible with most imaging software.
 A key step of the pre-processing pipeline is also the selection of channels for (i) downstream cell measurements and (ii) ilastik pixel classification.
+A `CellProfiler` pipeline is used to crop smaller images for reducing the computational burden during pixel labelling.

 Please follow the [pre-processing guide](prepro.md) for more information.

 ## B/C - Ilastik training

+Image crops are labelled based on nuclear, cytoplasmic and background pixels.
+The classification probability is observed and regions with high uncertainty are re-labelled.
+Based on the specified labels, probabilities for each pixel belonging to the nuclear, cytoplasmic and background class is generated.
+These pixel-level propabilies are used to segment images in the next step.

+Please follow the [Ilastik instructions](ilastik.md) for more information.

 ## D/E - CellProfiler image segmentation

+A `CellProfiler` pipeline is used to segment cells based on the pixel probabilities generated in the previous step.
+Segmentation masks are written out as single-channel TIFF images that match the input images in size, with non-zero grayscale values indicating the IDs of segmented objects (e.g. cells).

+A second `CellProfiler` pipeline is then used to extract object-specific features (e.g. mean intensity per channel and object) and to write out these features as CSV file.

+Please follow the [segmentation instructions](segmentation.md) for more information.

 ![full_pipeline](img/Full_pipeline.png)
 *<a name="overview">An overview of the full segmentation pipeline</a>*